ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 4. `validateNoMissingKeys(mappings)`
 5. `validateNoMissingText(mappings)`

-_Note_: These are subject to change based on the property changes in the `nimble-mapping-mention` element.
+_Note_: These are subject to change based on the property changes in the `nimble-mapping-mention-user` element.

-If any of the mention option is invalid as per the above validation, that particular option is ignored from the list.
+If any of the mention option is invalid as per the above validation, that particular option will render as an empty option from the list.
+This indicates the client that some of the option is wrongly configured and identify the validation details using the public API `validity`.

 There are public API to determine the validity of the mention options and they are `checkValidity()` and `validity`.
 See the [API section](#api) for more details.